RootMyTV/RootMyTV.github.io/README.md

 `data:` base64-encoded URI.
 This makes our browser no longer consider the origin being secure, and we can again access the plain-http WebSocket server.

+#### Mitigation note

+An observant reader may have noticed that the service we use is meant to be used remotely.
+While the connection itself needs a confirmation using a remote **we highly recommend to disable LG Connect Apps functionality** in order to prevent remote exploitation, or at least to keep the TV on a separate network.

 ### Step #1 - Social login escape (stage1.html)

 Having some initial programmatic control of the TV via SSAP we can execute any